Using OMNY

 The OMNY card is a physical, plastic card.
 It is shaped like a credit card with the word OMNY in the front.
 It has barcodes both on the front as well as on the back of the card.
 The back side also has a magnetic stripe as well as an expiration date.

-As noted the OMNY card has an expiration date printed on the back of the card after which the card becomes unusuable.
-Newly issued cards don't expire until 7 years from issuance.
+As noted the OMNY card has an expiration date printed on the back of the card after which the card becomes unusable.
+Newly issued cards usually don't expire until 7 years from issuance.
 You can transfer any remaining value on the card to a new card up to two years after the expiration date.

 Once you are set up with any of these three payment methods, you are ready to use it to pay for your subway ride.
 You will find OMNY readers at every turnstile at every subway station and on every MTA bus throughout the entire system.
 The readers look like this: